Refinements of the Eigenstate Thermalization Hypothesis under Local Rotational Invariance via Free Probability: Numerical Test in Floquet Models

 Our aim is to prove numerically Eq.~\eqref{close_formula_LRI}, in particular we will look at two specific matrix elements' $4-$th moments that are the ones in the examples~\eqref{4p_1_ene}--\eqref{4p_2_ene}.
 We want to verify the validity of the factorization and its subleading corrections, when calculating numerically the product of matrix elements through the empirical averages.
 Moreover, we want to confirm the scaling with the Hilbert (sub)space dimension of the different contributions.

 We begin by specializing our findings to Floquet models.
-In this case, the ETH smooth functions do not depend on the absolute energies, but only on the energy differences $\omega_{\alpha\beta}=\nu_\alpha-\nu_\beta\, \in [-2\pi,2\pi)$.
+In this case, the ETH smooth functions do not depend on the absolute energies, but only on the energy differences\footnote{As these differences are also modulo $2\pi$, we restrict to the interval $\omega_{\alpha\beta}\in[-\pi,\pi)$.} $\omega_{\alpha\beta}=\nu_\alpha-\nu_\beta$.
 This reflects the fact that in periodically driven systems there is no conserved total energy, and thus the statistical properties of matrix elements can only depend on relative quasienergies separations.
 Moreover, the density of states is flat so that $D_{E^+} = e^{Ls(e_+)} = D$, Hilbert (sub)space dimension.
 Therefore, for simple loops, calling $\omega_{\alpha} \equiv \omega_{i_\alpha i_{\alpha+1}}$,

 The relation is similar to the one of global rotational invariance, while still keeps the dependence on the difference of quasienergies.

 Let us write the expressions for the cacti in \eqref{4p_1_ene}--\eqref{4p_2_ene}, specialized for the Floquet case.